-In use, the Central Meridian crossing is flagged (beep + MERIDIAN CROSSED) and you can do a manual flip when it is convenient.
+In normal operation, the Central Meridian crossing is flagged (beep + MERIDIAN CROSSED message on the screen) and you can do a manual flip when it is convenient.
 The button for this is in the GOTO screen which appears after the scope has CAL1 done.
 It is possible to do it 1⁄2 an hour before the Central Meridian, or any time after it.
 The IH2 window is wider (see below).
 The only time an automatic flip is used is when a GOTO is commanded.
 In this instance it works out the shortest route (direct or over the pole) and drives accordingly.